-H. CENTRAL REVIEW TEAM TO ASSIST IN SUPPORTIVE MEASURES, SIGNING A FORMAL COMPLAINT, OR IN INVESTIGATION AND RESOLUTION.
+I. CENTRAL REVIEW TEAM TO ASSIST IN SUPPORTIVE MEASURES, EMERGENCY REMOVAL, OR INITIATING A COMPLAINT

-The Central Review Team, led by the Title IX Coordinator, assists, when convened by the Title IX Coordinator or a Deputy Title IX Coordinator, with supportive measures, with determining when to sign a formal complaint when a Complainant does not file a formal complaint, and with an investigation into and/or a resolution of the formal complaint.
-Members of this review team may include the Title IX Coordinator, the Assistant Director of the Office of Equity and Diversity, the Dean of Students, the Vice President for Human Resources, and others as may be necessary.
+The Central Review Team, led by the Title IX Coordinator or the Deputy Title IX Coordinator, assists, when convened, with supportive measures, determining when to initiate a complaint when a Complainant does not make a complaint, and emergency removal.
+Members of this review team may include the Title IX Coordinator, the Deputy Title IX Coordinator(s), the Dean of Students, the Vice President for Human Resources, and others as may be necessary.

-In many cases, the Title IX Coordinator or designee may assess the information provided with the assistance of the Central Review Team to determine if any of the following actions are necessary:
+In many cases, the Title IX Coordinator or Deputy Title IX Coordinator may assess the information provided with the assistance of the Central Review Team to determine if any of the following actions are necessary:

-- Emergency removal of a student Respondent on the basis of immediate threat to physical health/safety. - Placement of an employee Respondent on administrative leave. - Pursuit/signing of a formal complaint by the Title IX Coordinator absent a willing/able Complainant. - Identify the matter as an incident and/or pattern and/or climate. - Assist in identifying potential predatory conduct. - Assess/identify grooming behaviors. - Whether it is reasonable to try to resolve a formal complaint through the informal process, and what modality may be most successful. - Determine whether to permit a voluntary withdrawal by the Respondent. - Impose transcript notation or communicate with a transfer University about a Respondent. - Assessment of appropriate sanctions/remedies (to be applied post-hearing); and/or - Whether a Clery Act Timely Warning/Trespass order/Persona-non-grata is needed.
+- Emergency removal of a Respondent on the basis of an imminent and serious threat to health or safety of a Complainant or any students, employees, or other persons or Complainant the University community. - Placement of an employee Respondent on administrative leave. - Pursuit of a complaint by the Title IX Coordinator .

+- Identify the matter as an incident and/or pattern and/or climate. - Assist in identifying potential predatory conduct. - Assess/identify grooming behaviors. - Whether a Clery Act Timely Warning/Trespass order/Persona-non-grata is needed. - To assist the Title IX Coordinator in assessing and implementing the requirements of this policy.

-I. TIME FRAME FOR RESOLUTION
+J. TIME FRAME FOR RESOLUTION

-The University will make every effort to resolve all reports through a decision-making panel grievance process within 75 to 90 calendar days from the receipt or signing of the written formal complaint.
-The time allotted for the Appeal process is not included in the 75 to 90 calendar days.
-However, any time period expressed in this policy, including the 75 to 90 calendar days, may be extended for good cause and with written notice to the parties of the delay and the reason for the delay.
+The University will make every effort to resolve all reports through a decision-making panel grievance process within 90 calendar days from the issuance of a Notice of Allegation and Investigation.
+The time allotted for the Appeal process is not included in the 90 calendar days.
+However, any time period expressed in this policy, including the 90 calendar days, may be extended for good cause and with written notice to the parties of the delay and the reason for the delay.
 Good cause may exist due to a variety of factors, including the complexity of the circumstances of each case, the integrity and completeness of the investigation, to provide the Respondent with every opportunity to be interviewed, to comply with a request by external law enforcement, to accommodate the availability of witnesses, to account for University breaks or vacations or periods of time when the University is not in session, or the Complainant or Respondent are abroad, the need to obtain translators, accommodations for disabilities, or to address other good cause reasons.